Salford photographer Camilo Ribadeneira has worked on multiple films as well as recently having his work featured by Kodak, but who is he?

 “It just felt like I was back to making those fun little videos but on a much larger scale and with the people that I’m closest to.”

-Since working on the film Mr. Ribadeneira has continued to work with people from the project.
+Since working on the film he has continued to work with people from the project.

-Filmed on the hills over Macclesfield, Mr. Ribadeneira makes the picturesque landscape look that little bit better.
+Filmed on the hills over Macclesfield, Ribadeneira makes the picturesque landscape look that little bit better.

-With Parsons’ directing skills and Ribadeneira’s expert eye Birthday is sure to be a compelling watch upon release.
+With Parsons’ directing skills and his expert eye, Birthday is sure to be a compelling watch upon release.

 Aside from his cinematography skills, he’s also recently had his work featured by Kodak Professionals.

-The Instagram account, which boasts over 5,000 followers, has shared pictures from across the globe.
+The Instagram account, which boasts more than 5,000 followers, has shared pictures from across the globe.

 A quick scroll through Kodak’s page will show you snapshots of everyday life: a bride holding a rose bouquet, a corgi lying peacefully in the garden & a protester’s fist raised to the sky.